tnszone/digital-names-api-read/README.md

 Create an account on Digitalnames.IO
 Purchase a digital name from the checkout system
 Using the Digital Address Book, you may tie this name to any number of address keys, thereby centralizing your wallet addresses for easy access.

+Direction of access to generate new names (Credit Exchange)

+Create an account on Digitalnames.IO
+Purchase access to the Write API
+Utilizing the Commands within the API create layers of security with designated IP access functionality.
+Find out what access key owns specific names in order to make private purchases.